 Hawaii plumbing licenses are issued by the State of Hawaii Board of Electricians and Plumbers

 Hawaii does not have reciprocal agreements with any other states.

-So as to work in Hawaii, all applicants must meet the same licensing and examination requirements.
+To work in Hawaii, all applicants must meet the same licensing and examination requirements.

 Hawaii Plumbing License Requirements

 You can make a choice between two types of plumbing licenses in the state of Hawaii.

 To become a journey worker plumber you will need to have on-the-job training or work as an apprentice to earn the hours.